cellozero666/KORE/README.md

 ⸻

-Status
+## Status

-🚧 K.O.R.E.
-2.0 is currently under active development.
+🚧 K.O.R.E. is currently under active development.
+Currently in v1.0.0 for KORE_OS and COMPANION APP (mac os)

 The repository is being rebuilt from the ground up using a Specification Driven Development workflow.